Skip to main content

 We Can Help You Avoid Gum Disease

 Avoiding gum disease is not that difficult, but you have to be committed to a healthy smile.
 Brush at least twice a day and floss once.
 If your oral hygiene skills leave something to be desired, your hygienist will be happy to review proper techniques with you.
-Dental exams and teeth cleanings at our Temple, TX dental office support your at-home oral hygiene habits to help us stay a step ahead of problems like gum disease and cavities.
+Dental exams and teeth cleanings at our Belton, TX dental office support your at-home oral hygiene habits to help us stay a step ahead of problems like gum disease and cavities.
 Lakewood Dental Trails today to schedule a teeth cleaning and an exam with us to prevent gum disease before it can begin.

 If you're noticing signs of gum disease or it's time for your routine dental exam and cleaning, please call us to schedule an appointment.